 Tip #3: Align Your Vendor Search with Your Goals

-Now that you know what you’re trying to accomplish, it’s time to evaluate vendors on how effectively they can help.
-Once you’ve reviewed basic marketing materials to get an idea of what the brewery software offers, be sure to set up a demo so you can see what the product actually looks like and how it works.
-But remember: no solution will be 100% perfect, so prioritize your top features and make sure the vendor checks off the most important boxes.
-“Perfect is the enemy of good,” said Kelley.
+With your desired outcomes in mind, it’s time to evaluate vendors to determine how effectively they can help.
+Once you’ve reviewed basic marketing materials to get an idea of what the brewery software offers, be sure to set up a demo so you can see what the product looks like and how it works.
+But remember: no solution will be 100% perfect.
+Prioritize your top features and make sure the vendor checks off the most important boxes.

 Depending on your specific needs, some general categories to consider include: